-The Morph class is the root class to all kinds of Morph, sub-classes specialize on specific facets or add some features.
-Let’s learn a bit more about the Morph class itself and then explore its most fundamental sub-classes.
+The Morph class is the root class for all kinds of Morph.
+Subclasses specialize on specific facets or add features.
+Let’s learn a bit more about the Morph class itself and then explore its most fundamental subclasses.

-Observe how the Morph has only PlacedMorph as its subclass, this is odd and it requires some scrunity by looking at the differences between these two classes.
-Indeed, if Morph has only one sub-class, the two should be merged.
+Observe how Morph has only PlacedMorph as its subclass; this is odd and requires some scrutiny by looking at the differences between these two classes.
+Indeed, if Morph has only one subclass, the two classes should be merged.

 Object subclass: #Morph instanceVariableNames: 'owner submorphs properties id privateDisplayBounds' classVariableNames: 'LastMorphId' poolDictionaries: '' category: 'Morphic-Kernel'

-There are the expected owner and submorphs attributes; the properties attribute is set, when needed, as a dictionary to dynamically add attributes or behaviors – with appropriate bloc of code – to any Morph instances.
+There are the expected owner and submorphs attributes; the properties attribute is set, when needed, as a dictionary to dynamically add attributes or behaviors – with appropriate blocks of code – to any Morph instance.
 There are companion methods to set or retrieve a property.

-This properties attribute is used a lot.
-For example, observe its use case to set and get a specific name to a Morph instance
+This properties attribute is used extensively.
+For example, observe its use case to set and get a specific name for a Morph instance:

 name: anObject